g1ftmkyelu/friendzone/README.md

-# FriendZone
+# The FriendZone

-This project is a social networking platform named "FriendZone", resembling Facebook in core functionality but with a distinct Emerald Green color scheme.
+This project is a social networking platform named "The FriendZone", resembling Facebook in core functionality but with a distinct Emerald Green color scheme.
 It uses vanilla CSS for styling and is built with Ruby on Rails.

 ## Project Structure